 Thus, athletes demonstrating the ability to return to play by 1-year should expect to achieve continued improvement to baseline performance by the ensuing season.

 To prevent rupture of the Achilles tendon, adequate warming and stretching before physical activity is recommended.

 Even though there are several treatments for Achilles tendon rupture, there is no consensus on which one to undertake.
 There is a wide variation in management of Achilles tendon injury between orthopedic surgeons and sports physicians.
 Further, there is no uniformity in postoperative rehabilitation.
-Experts recommend that a multidisciplinary approach may help achieve better outcomes.
+Experts recommend that an interprofessional approach may help achieve better outcomes.
 (Level V) The team should include a trauma surgeon, orthopedic surgeon, rehabilitation specialist, and a sports physician.
 It is important that the pharmacist ensure that the patient is not on any medications that can affect the healing process.
 The nurse should educate the patient on the importance of stretching prior to any exercise and participating in a regular exercise program after repair.

 Conservative treatment is usually preferred for non-athletes, but the risk of re-rupture is high.
 While surgery offers a lower risk of re-rupture, it is also associated with post-surgical complications that may delay recovery.
 Overall, the outcomes for Achilles tendon rupture are good to excellent after treatment.
 (Level V)

 |||Järvinen TA,Kannus P,Maffulli N,Khan KM, Achilles tendon disorders: etiology and epidemiology.
 Foot and ankle clinics.
 2005 Jun [PubMed PMID: 15922917]|

 |||Carmont MR, Achilles tendon rupture: the evaluation and outcome of percutaneous and minimally invasive repair.
 British journal of sports medicine.
 2018 Jun 23 [PubMed PMID: 29936431]|